Secondary school place offers

 I have submitted a late application - when will I find out which school my child has been allocated?

-Late applications are applications received after 31 October 2022 and are dealt with in reallocation rounds.
+Late applications are applications received after 31 October 2024 and are dealt with in reallocation rounds.
 The date on which parents submit their late application will determine which round it will be processed in.
 Each round can take a number of weeks depending on how many applications are received.

-Emails will be sent at the end of each round to all late applicants who apply online by the deadline for the round, letting them know which school has been allocated.
 Parents of children on a waiting list will only be informed if it has been possible to offer a place.
 Otherwise, their child's name will remain on the waiting list for the next round.

-Parents do not need to contact us after completing a late application form, or on the allocation round’s processing start date – parents will be contacted once the round of reallocations is complete.
+Parents do not need to contact us after completing a late application form, or on the allocation round’s processing start date.
+Parents will be contacted once the round of reallocations is complete.

 Allocation round | Applications received by | Process start date (can take up to 4 weeks to process and send offers to parents) |